safecadet/Magic_Notes/README.md

 Website: https://safecadet.github.io/Magic_Notes/

-can add notes and serch also
+User can add notes, delete them and can also search for any notes that he/she has added.